Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 Fire Simulation
 ^^^^^^^^^^^^^^^

+When selecting the Fire tab you will see a fire simulation.
+It looks good if you place the front panel in a distance of 42mm (2x9mm and 2x12mm standoff) to the back panel.

+The following images show the fire simulation during darkness and daylight.

 .. image:: /Images/Kits/kit_blinkenlights_fire_350.jpg
    :scale: 100 %
    :alt: Blinkenlights Fire Demo
    :align: center
-   :target: ../../_images/Kits/kit_blinkenlights_fire_1200.jpg

 .. image:: /Images/Kits/kit_blinkenlights_fire_daylight_350.jpg
    :scale: 100 %
    :alt: Blinkenlights Fire Demo in Daylight
    :align: center
-   :target: ../../_images/Kits/kit_blinkenlights_fire_daylight_1200.jpg

-When selecting the Fire tab you will see a fire simulation.
-It looks good if you place the front panel in a distance of TODO to the back panel.
-The simulation is based on a particle system and can be configured by four
+The simulation is based on a particle system and can be configured by four sliders:
-sliders:

 * **Frame Rate**:
   Defines the frame rate in Hz.
 The simulation is updated for each new frame.